Ruturajn/Dotfiles/README.md

 # Dotfiles
-My Config Files for starship, qtile, rofi, fish, etc. I have created a bash script for installing this setup.
-The script is placed under ```Arch-Config-Script``` directory.
+My Config Files for starship, qtile, rofi, fish, etc. In the ```Arch-Config-Script``` directory, I have two bash scripts one for installing this setup and the other for a base Arch-Linux Install.

+*Note:*
-*Note: The Install Script places the config files in their respective directories and installs the dependencies.
+- *The Setup Install Script places the config files in their respective directories and installs the dependencies.
 Please read the ```README.md``` file placed under the ```Arch-Config-Script``` directory and the script ,before running the script.
-You can just get the script using curl (see ```Arch-Config-Script/README.md```), it will clone this repo and do the needfull.*
+You can just get the script using curl (see ```Arch-Config
+Script/README.md```), it will clone this repo and do the needfull.*
+- *The Arch Install Script adds a user, partitions the disk, etc. (see ```Arch-Config Script/README.md```).*

 <br />